GuenterQuast/mPIXdaq/README.md

     - compute position and covariance matrix of x- and y-coordinates
     - analyze cluster shape (using eigenvalues of covariance matrix)
     - construct a tuple with cluster properties
+    - optionally write cluster data to a file in csv format

     Note: this algorithm only works if clusters do not overlap!

-    Args: a 2d-frame from the miniPIX
+    Args of __call__() method:  a 2d-frame from the miniPIX

     Returns: